sparshsah/foggy-ml/README.md

 # Style notes

-- In the interest of making this package feature-complete yet self-contained, we've included a `util` module that in a formal organization would have been better as one or more separate standalone packages.
+- In the interest of making this package feature-complete yet self-contained, we've included a catch-all `util` module that in a formal organization would have been better as one or more separate standalone packages.

 - Many readers will see this code and instinctively want to